What if you could boost your retirement savings by an extra $1 million? Not a bad deal.

 - Owner of the company who meets the above requirements and employs part-time employees, but all of them have not met the 1,000 hour requirement during the year.

-How to Starting a Sole Proprietorship Cash Balance Plan
+How to Start a Sole Proprietorship Cash Balance Plan

 - Adopt the Plan.
 Have the administrator draft a legal document outlining all the plan details, the contributions to be made and the interest rates.